Background-free calibrated electric-field imaging with Rydberg-state fluorescence and Autler-Townes splitting: Conclusion

 \section{Conclusion}

-We have demonstrated fluorescence-based imaging of millimeter-wave electric fields in a warm $^{87}$Rb vapor cell, with absolute calibration provided by the position-resolved Autler–Townes splitting of a Rydberg EIT resonance.
-By scanning the Rydberg laser and recording fluorescence images, we reconstruct the local splitting and thus the millimeter-wave field amplitude along the laser path.
-To our knowledge, this is the first direct visualization of localized Autler–Townes splitting along the propagation direction in such a system.
+We have demonstrated fluorescence-based imaging of mmWave electric fields in a warm $\Rb$ vapor cell, with absolute calibration provided by the position-resolved Autler–Townes splitting of a Rydberg EIT resonance.
+By scanning the Rydberg laser and recording specific fluorescence line images, we reconstruct a background free visualization of the local AT splitting and thus extract the Rabi frequency and mmWave field amplitude along the laser path.

-This technique provides a convenient tool for diagnosing and engineering mm‑wave field distributions in and around vapor cells, including the effects of windows, cavity mirrors, and engineered reflectors.
+This technique provides a convenient tool for diagnosing and engineering mmWave field distributions in and around vapor cells, including the effects of windows, cavity mirrors, and engineered reflectors.
 Future work may explore alternative fluorescence channels with shorter lifetimes to enable faster imaging, as well as light‑sheet excitation schemes to obtain two‑dimensional field maps.

 \begin{backmatter}

 \bmsection{Acknowledgment} Funded by the European Union (Grant Agreement: 101120422).
 Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or REA.
 Neither the European Union nor the granting authority can be held responsible for them.
 The "Quantum Optical Technologies" (FENG.02.01-IP.05-0017/23) project is carried out within the Measure 2.1 International Research Agendas programme of the Foundation for Polish Science, co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG).
 This research was funded in whole or in part by the National Science Centre, Poland grant No. 2021/43/D/ST2/03114.
 We thank K. Banaszek for support and discussions.